-Comfortable hotels are widely available in the major towns such as Paro, Thimpu, and Phuentsoling whereas in small town modest and adequate size hotels are available.
-Tour agent will make sure of the finest accommodation for you.
-The hotels standard and regulation are regulated by Tourism Authority of Bhutan (TAB) and the cost of hotels are included in the
+Comfortable hotels are widely available in major towns such as Paro, Thimphu, and Phuentsoling whereas in small towns modest and adequate size hotels are available.
+The tour agent will make sure of the finest accommodation for you.
+The hotels standard and regulations are regulated by the Tourism Authority of Bhutan (TAB).

 If you love hot and spicy food then you can try traditional Bhutanese food which is hot and spicy.
-Indian, Chinese and Continental food are usually served for our visitors.
-The national food of Bhutan, ematatshi made with red chili and cottage cheese is also delicious which you can try.
-Meals are generally served in Buffet style and during trekking, we have a trained cook to prepare nutritious and fresh food.
+Indian, Chinese, and Continental food are usually served to the visitors.
+The national food of Bhutan, ema datshi made with red chili and cheese is also delicious and you can try it.
+Meals are generally served Buffet style and during trekking, we have a trained cook to prepare nutritious and fresh food.

 The tour includes all food while in Bhutan as well as other requirements for trekking.
-Other requirements such as mineral water, laundry, souvenir, and liquor will be at your personal expense.
-Optional tips to the guide, hotel staff and driver are also your personal expense.
+Other requirements such as mineral water, laundry, souvenir, and liquor will be at your expense.
+Optional tips to the guide, hotel staff, and driver are also your expense.

-The transportation in Bhutan is quite comfortable as we use Japanese vans, jeep, and cars.
-Our drivers are completely trained and well experienced in the roads of Bhutan so you can rely on us for your safety.
-The hilly road where a professional driving skill is required will be your most comfortable journey.
+The transportation in Bhutan is quite comfortable as we use Japanese vans, jeeps, and cars.
+Our drivers are completely trained and well-experienced on the roads of Bhutan so you can rely on us for your safety.
+The hilly road where professional driving skill is required will be your most comfortable journey.
 The drivers in Bhutan are the friendliest people.
-The cost of transport are adjusted in your daily tour cost.

 You are accompanied by a well-trained and English-speaking guide and will have a vehicle and driver at all times.
 All the guides are trained by the Tourism Authority of Bhutan (TAB) and registered by the Government.

-Mountain guides and cook receives additional training regarding your safety and first aid.
+Mountain guides and cook receives additional training regarding safety and first aid.
 The Austrian government has offered support in the form of trainers and funds to provide the training program for tourist guides.